Understanding your prospect’s technology stack isn’t just a bonus; it’s a necessity.

 As a leading B2B technographic data platform, Cognism brings you advanced prospect and account intelligence to book more meetings and close deals faster than ever before.

-Using the Cognism platform, you’ll be able to access firmographic, demographic, chronographic, technographic, contact and intent data (powered by Bombora).
-This powerful data combo gives you a 360 view of your ideal customer.
+Using the Cognism platform, you can access firmographic, demographic, chronographic, technographic, contact, and intent data (powered by Bombora).
+This powerful data combo gives you a 360-degree view of your ideal customer.

 1k+ revenue teams use Cognism to identify and engage their dream prospects.
 Find out why by clicking 👇